Sue: I like this one already. We’re on location and it’s got a Land Rover in it.

-After a very satisfying explosion, we return to the Nuthutch where Professor Jones proposes to Jo in a manner so cack-handed, it makes my marriage proposal to Sue look like something out of Romeo and ****ing Juliet.
-And if you must know, mine went something like this: “Well, if the world is going to end, we may as well get married, I guess”.
-Don’t laugh, it was 1999.
+After a extremely satisfying explosion, we return to the Nuthutch where Professor Jones proposes to Jo in a manner so cack-handed, it makes my marriage proposal to Sue look like something out of Romeo and Juliet.
+(If you must know, mine went something like this: “If the world is going to end, Sue, we may as well get married.”)

 Sue: I don’t like his attitude.
 There’s a dark side to Cliff.
-He’s too cocky and impatient.
+He’s cocky and impatient.
 Maybe Jo will knock that out of him.
-I hope so.
+I hope she does.
 And if it doesn’t work out, it’s not as if she’s stuck on an alien planet or anything.
 She’ll be fine.

-An impromptu party is arranged to celebrate the couple’s happy news.
+An impromptu party is arranged to celebrate the happy news.

 Me: Look at Yates.
 He’s gutted.

-Sue: I didn’t know he had the hots for Cliff.
+Sue: Yeah.
+I didn’t know he had the hots for Cliff.

-But Yates is positively ecstatic when compared to the Doctor.
+But Yates is positively ecstatic compared to the Doctor.

-Sue: This is really sad.
-It was obvious that she was going to leave from the very first episode, but I like the way they set it up.
+Sue: This is very sad.
+It was obvious that she was going to leave in the first episode, but I like the way they set it up.
 She’s all grown up now.
 It’s time for her to leave the nest.

 But he doesn’t.
 Not quite.

 Sue: That was great.
-It was one episode too long and some of the effects were a bit of a joke, but apart from that, I really enjoyed that one.
+It was an episode too long, and some of the effects were a bit of a joke, but apart from that I enjoyed it.
 It was very adult in places.
 I can’t imagine what the programme will be like without Jo, though.
 How do you follow that?